 CONDITIONS:

 I have vivid images in my head of nothing but the color green when I think of Spring Lake.
 That can be said about most golf courses, but at Spring Lake, there is very little that disturbs or breaks up the green that surrounds you.
-With the exception of a badly flooded and gouged bunker on #1 (it looked as though it was under repair), Sandpiper lives up to this pristine imagery.

 HOLE(S) TO REMEMBER: